phpeterson-usf/autograder/README.md

 ## Using Digital
 1. [Digital](https://github.com/hneemann/Digital) has test case components which can test a circuit using pre-defined inputs and outputs.
 See Digital's documentation for scripted testing examples.
-1. Autograder leverages its ability to loop over the student repos, using Java and Digital's test case components, looking for a passing report from Digital
+1. `grade` leverages its ability to loop over the student repos, using Java and Digital's test case components, looking for a passing report from Digital
 1. Examples of Digital test cases combined with autograder test cases are available [here](https://github.com/phpeterson-usf/autograder/tree/main/tests/project06)
-1. Autograder needs to know where Digital's JAR file lives.
+1. `grade` needs to know where Digital's JAR file lives.
 There is a configuration for that path in `config.toml`, in your platform's native format
         <pre><code>digital = "/home/me/Digital/digital.jar"
         </code></pre>